Psychology Degrees, Schools, and Careers in New Jersey

 Career Opportunities for Psychologists in New Jersey

 The close proximity to New York City and Philadelphia definitely has its benefits as New Jersey is home to one of the largest and most active populations of professional psychologists across the country.
-According to the BLS, as of May 2011, the state of New Jersey was home to more than 3,000 professional psychologists and it was also considered the top-paying state for clinical, counseling, and school psychologists with an average annual wage of $96, 200.
-If you don’t want to be one of those psychologists, don’t feel too bad as the lower end of that range is still $85,100, which is still a very competitive salary and more than enough to live off.
+According to the BLS, as of May 2022, the state of New Jersey was home to more than 3,000 professional psychologists and it was also considered the top-paying state for clinical and counseling psychologists with an average annual wage of $164,110.
+If you don’t want to be one of those psychologists, don’t feel too bad as the school psychologists in the state have an average salary of $94,010.
+In various other subfields, the average is $103,470

-The outlook isn’t all perfect for aspiring professional psychologists looking at New Jersey however.
-The state’s Department of Labor estimates that employment of the profession will grow by just four percent (or about 200 jobs) between 2008 and 2018 and they also estimate only 180 new job openings will become available during that same stretch.
+O*NET, a partner of the US Department of Labor, estimates that employment in New Jersey’s clinical and counseling psychology sector will grow by 11% (or about 400 psychologists) between 2020 and 2030.
+They also predict that there will be about 300 job openings for clinical and counseling psychologists every year in that same period.
 It is a competitive industry and a competitive state to choose to start your career, but considering the salary options as well as the opportunity to work within a large and bustling community, New Jersey should still be near or at the top of every aspiring psychologist’s list of places to work.
 Read more about the NJ psychologist license requirements.

 Psychologist Salary in New Jersey

 |Edison-New Brunswick, NJ Metropolitan Division||$93,170||$102,480||$105,610||$114,930||$121,130|